 The characters are described in contrasting pairs, each pair bearing the same letter (e.g. a, a, or b, b, etc.).
-The specimen should be compared first with the characters a and a; if it agrees with the first a (p.
-39), it should then be compared with the two b's, and so on, till it is run down to one of the species.
-If, on the other hand, it agrees with the second a (p.
-40), it should then be compared with the characters described in h and h, etc., in the same way.
+The specimen should be compared first with the characters a and a; if it agrees with the first a, it should then be compared with the two b's, and so on, till it is run down to one of the species.
+If, on the other hand, it agrees with the second a, it should then be compared with the characters described in h and h, etc., in the same way.

 - a.
-Mature summer leaves with the upper surface green and usually shining, and when mature, glabrous or nearly so, green or glaucous and quite or nearly glabrous beneath; leaf blades relatively long (up to $5\frac{1}{2}$ in. long and $1\frac{1}{2}$ in. broad); the leaf margin not ciliate, b. - b.
+Mature summer leaves with the upper surface green and usually shining, and when mature, glabrous or nearly so, green or glaucous and quite or nearly glabrous beneath; leaf blades relatively long (up to $5\frac{1}{4}$ inches long and $1\frac{1}{2}$ inches broad); the leaf margin not ciliate, b. - b.
 Branchlets not drooping, usually ascending or somewhat spreading: capsules long and narrow, tapering, on long stalks (i.e. stalks up to twice or thrice as long as the nectaries), c. - c.
-Leaf margins with coarse, irregular servations which are not close together; leaf blades usually broadest rather below the middle, 4 to $5\frac{1}{4}$ in. long, $\frac{3}{4}$ to $1\frac{1}{4}$ in. broad, glabrous except for a few scattered hairs: young branchlets pubescent, easily snapping off at the base: ovary with a longish stalk (2 to 3 times as long as the nectary, in fruit), d. - d.
-Colour of fresh young branchlets and shoots in winter and spring green or greyish to dark olive brown (neither yellow nor red), e. - e.
-Teeth of leaf margins remote (about 12 to 14 per inch), the gland large and usually incurved; stomatal dots on the upper surface of the leaf blade large and relatively few in number (about 50 per square mm.); stipules large, half-cordate, deciduous: staminate flowers with long yellow bracteoles fringed with long hairs, their nectaries broader than in S. alba; pistillate flowers with stalked ovary, the capsule long (up to 6 mm.), tapering, stalked, f.
+Leaf margins with coarse, irregular serrations which are not close together; leaf blades usually broadest rather below the middle, 4 to 51⁄4 inches long, 1⁄4 to 11⁄2 inches broad, glabrous except for a few scattered hairs: young branchlets pubescent, easily snapping off at the base: ovary with a longish stalk (2 to 3 times as long as the nectary, in fruit), d. - d.
+Colour of fresh young branchlets and shoots in winter and spring green or greyish to dark olive brown (neither yellow nor red), e. - c.
+Teeth of leaf margins remote (about 12 to 14 per inch), the gland large and usually incurved; stomatal dots on the upper surface of the leaf blade large and relatively few in number (about 50 per square mm.); stipules large, half-cordate, deciduous: staminate flowers with long yellow bracteoles fringed with long hairs, their nectaries broader than in S. alba; pistillate flowers with stalked ovary, the capsule long (up to 6 mm.), tapering, stalked, f. - f.
+Leaf blades up to $\frac{3}{4}$ inch broad.
+1. S. fragilis L. - f.
+Leaf blades 1 to $1\frac{1}{2}$ inch broad.
+2. S. fragilis forma latifolia (Anderss). - e.
+Teeth of leaf margins closer (about 18 per inch), the gland usually smaller and often straighter; stomatal dots intermediate in size and number between those of S. fragilis and S. alba (e.g. about 75 per square mm.); capsule shorter (about 4.5 mm. long), ovoid, less tapering.
+3. x S. viridis var. fragilior (Host).